msbzti02/predictive-maintenance-mlops/README.md

 ## 📖 Project Overview

-**NASA Turbofan MLOps** is a comprehensive predictive maintenance solution.
+**predictive-maintenance-mlops** is a comprehensive predictive maintenance solution.

 While many AI projects end at a Jupyter Notebook, this project treats the machine learning model as a dynamic software asset.
 It implements a fully automated pipeline (`run_pipeline.py`) that ingests raw telemetry data from engines, processes it, trains models, tunes them, explains their behavior, registers the best candidate, and deploys it as a REST API.